-In the late 80s, MIPS CPUs became a topic of conversation after being adopted (and later acquired) by Silicon Graphics Incorporated (SGI) to power their equipment.
+However, it wasn’t until 1987 that MIPS’ chips became a topic of conversation, all due to being adopted (and later acquired) by Silicon Graphics Incorporated (SGI) to power their equipment.
 SGI was an influential innovator in the computer graphics market, especially with the development of hardware-accelerated vertex pipelines, whose task was originally carried out by software (within the CPU).
 After the acquisition, SGI had a leading position in both CPU and graphics sectors.

-During the development of the PlayStation, MIPS switched to a business model based on IP licensing, where their CPU designs would be sold in the form of licenses, and licensees were then free to customise and manufacture it.
+Before the development of the PlayStation, MIPS switched to a business model based on IP licensing, where their CPU designs would be sold in the form of licenses, and licensees were then free to customise and manufacture it.
 Part of their offerings included the R3000A CPU, albeit within their low-end catalogue.
-Consequently, while the R3000A was not part of the flagship lineup (unlike the R4000, which others would later choose), it was an attractive investment in terms of cost.
+Consequently, while the R3000A wasn’t associated with the flagship lineup (unlike the R4000, which others would later choose), it was an attractive investment in terms of cost.

 Sony designed their audio and graphics chips in-house, but they still needed the leading chip that could drive those two.
 The selected CPU had to be powerful enough to show off the impressive capabilities of Sony’s chips, but also affordable to keep the console at a competitive price.